 In my view, these things require some precision.
-It is not admissible for one person to think something and for another person to think something else, especially as cde.
-Walter Ulbricht requires the introduction of this draft treaty on the agenda of the session.
+It is not admissible for one person to think something and for another person to think something else, especially as comrade Walter Ulbricht wants this draft treaty to be on the agenda of the session.